Antidepressants And Suicidal Thoughts: What You Need To Know

 Sobbing, I read the letter at her gravesite.
 I told her exactly what I’d been thinking and feeling all of those years.

-I felt relief wash over me when I was done.
+I felt relief washing over me when I was done.
 A huge weight was lifted from my shoulders.

 I forgave her for all the hurt and frustration she had caused me.